vespCV/vespcv/README.md

 - The email will be sent when a Vespa velutina (vvel) is detected.

 ## Usage Guide

+For the setup of the raspberry and camera module 3 check the official [documentation](https://www.raspberrypi.com/documentation/accessories/camera.html).

 ### Starting the Application
 1. Open a terminal window